Teacher Professional Development Workshops

 • Visualize the flow and pace of a full Fundations lesson completed with fidelity.

-FUNDATIONS® LEVEL K COURSE
+FUNDATIONS® LEVEL K WORKSHOP

 TIME: 8:30 AM - 3:00 PM

-Churchill Center & School
+WHERE: Churchill Center & School

-COST: $320 per registrant
+COST: $330 per registrant (lunch on your own)

 WHAT:

-A STRUCTURED LITERACY APPROACH GROUNDED IN THE SCIENCE OF READING
+A STRUCTURED LITERACY APPROACH GROUNDED IN THE SCIENCE OF READING - COURSE OBJECTIVES:

-• Identify the skills taught in Fundations: phonics and word study, vocabulary, high frequency/trick words, fluency, comprehension strategies, handwriting, spelling, and punctuation.
+• Identify the skills taught in Fundations: phonics and word study, vocabulary, high frequency/trick words, fluency, comprehension strategies, handwriting, spelling and punctuation.

 • Understand the principles of instruction: explicit, sequential, and cumulative instruction that engages multiple learning modalities with multisensory instruction, repetition, and immediate, specific feedback.

-• Identify and understand the use for all materials in the Fundations Teacher’s Kit, and have a sense of how to find and use the many extended resources available on the Prevention/Early Intervention Learning Community for Fundations (membership included with participation in this workshop).
+• Identify and understand the use for all materials in the Fundations Teacher’s Kit and have a sense of how to find and use the many extended resources available on the Prevention/Early Intervention Learning Community for Fundations (membership included with participation in this workshop).

 • Use the Teacher’s Manual to prepare a daily learning plan and practice lesson activity procedures.